We’ll begin by getting to know you including your health and hearing history.

 Vestibular and balance disorders are a common complaint to doctor’s offices and emergency rooms in Canada.
 Symptoms can include imbalance/unsteadiness, vertigo, lightheadedness, visual disturbances, nausea, and motion intolerance.
 Our American Institute of Balance (AIB) certified audiologist will take the time to obtain a thorough, careful history of your symptoms.
 Your eye movements, postural stability, and ability to maintain gaze and focus during head movement are analyzed to determine how best to help you control symptoms and improve quality of life.
 Targeted management strategies are provided, as appropriate.
 Canalith repositioning maneuvers (Epley) are available for Benign Paroxysmal Positional Vertigo (BPPV).

 Coffee Club is an opportunity for individuals beginning their hearing aid journey to be part of a casual group environment.
-These sessions are designed to allow you and a friend or family member, if you’d like, to better understand hearing aids by learning how we hear, causes of communication breakdown, listening strategies in different environments, the daily care of your hearing aids and how listening devices can also support your hearing.
+These online sessions we call “Squeaky Clean” are designed to allow you and a friend or family member, if you’d like, to better understand hearing aids by learning how to care for your hearing aids.
+There will also be an opportunity to ask any questions you may have.

 Your generous hearing aid donations give the gift of hearing to those who wouldn’t otherwise be able to fully enjoy the sounds of life.